filamentphp/filament/packages/tables/docs/09-advanced.md

 ## Searching records with Laravel Scout

-While Filament doesn't provide a direct integration with [Laravel Scout](https://laravel.com/docs/scout), you may override methods to integrate it with your Livewire component.
+While Filament doesn't provide a direct integration with [Laravel Scout](https://laravel.com/docs/scout), you may override methods to integrate it.

+First, locate your Livewire component.
+If you're using a resource from the App Framework and you want to add Scout to the List page, you'll want to open the `Pages/List.php` file in the resource, not the resource class itself.

-First, you must ensure that the table search input is visible:
+You must ensure that the table search input is visible:

 ```php
 public function isTableSearchable(): bool